Guide

 Pregnancy and calving follow-up

-Expected calving dates, actual births, pending follow-up, and uncertain dates should stay connected to the animal timeline.
+Pregnancy exam date and status, expected calving dates, actual births, pending follow-up, and uncertain dates should stay connected to the animal timeline.

 Lineage